codeandwhisky/ZenUI/packages/zenxui/README.md

 ## 🎨 Design Tokens

-ZenUI Core provides a comprehensive set of design tokens for consistent styling across your app.
+ZenXUI Core provides a comprehensive set of design tokens for consistent styling across your app.

 ### Colors